Urbano music: Origins

 In the late 1980s and early 1990s, most Latin hip-hop came from the United States West Coast.
 Cuban-American artist Mellow Man Ace was the first Latino artist to have a major bilingual single attached to his 1989 debut.
 Mellow Man, referred to as the "Godfather of Latin rap" and a Hip Hop Hall of Fame inductee, brought mainstream attention to Spanglish rhyming with his 1989 platinum single "Mentirosa".
 In 1990, fellow West Coast artist Kid Frost further brought Latinos to the rap forefront with his single "La Raza".
 In 1991, Kid Frost, Mellow Man, A.L.T. and several other Latin rappers formed the rap supergroup Latin Alliance and released a self-titled album which featured the hit "Lowrider (On the Boulevard)".
 A.L.T. also scored a hit later that year with his remake of the song "Tequila".
 Cypress Hill, of which Mellow Man Ace was a member before going solo, would become the first Latino rap group to reach platinum status in 1991.
 The group has since continued to release other Gold and Platinum albums.
 Ecuadorian-born rapper Gerardo received heavy rotation on video and radio for his single "Rico, Suave".
 While commercially watered-down, his album enjoyed the status of being one of the first mainstream Spanglish CDs on the market.
 Johnny "J" was a multi-platinum songwriter, music producer, and rapper who was perhaps best known for his production on Tupac Shakur's albums All Eyez on Me and Me Against the World.
 He also produced the 1990 single "Knockin' Boots" for his classmate Candyman's album Ain't No Shame in My Game, which eventually went platinum thanks to the single.
+In the early 2000s, the global boom of Puerto Rican reggaeton led the music industry to officially adopt the 'Latin urban' marketing label to commercialize these emerging genres.